-- 1. Our priority to ensure the welfare and safety of every child who attends our organisation is paramount. - Our guiding principles and procedures to safeguard children reflect national policy and legislation laid out in the Children First Act 2015, Children First: National Guidance for the Protection and Welfare of Children 2017 and Tusla's Child Safeguarding: A Guide for Policy, Procedure and Practice 2018. - 3.
+- 1. Our priority is to ensure the welfare and safety of every child and young person who attends our organisation is paramount. - Our guiding principles and procedures to safeguard children reflect national policy and legislation laid out in the Children First Act 2015, Children First: National Guidance for the Protection and Welfare of Children 2017 and Tusla's Child Safeguarding: A Guide for Policy, Procedure and Practice 2018. - 3.
 Our guiding principles and child safeguarding procedures should be reviewed every two years or sooner if necessary due to organisational issues or changes in legislation or national policy. - 4.
-All children have an equal right to attend an organisation that respects them as individuals and encourages them to reach their potential, regardless of their background. - 5.
-We are committed to upholding the rights of every child who attends our organisation, including the rights to be kept safe and protected from harm, listened to and heard. - 6.
-Our guiding principles apply to everyone in the organisation including management committee members, employees and leaders. - 7.
+All children and young people have an equal right to attend an organisation that respects them as individuals and encourages them to reach their full potential, regardless of their background. - 5.
+We are committed to upholding the rights of every child and young person who attends our organisation, including the rights to be kept safe and protected from harm, listened to and heard. - 6.
+Our guiding principles and child safeguarding procedures apply to everyone in the organisation including management committee members, employees and leaders. - 7.
 Employees and leaders must conduct themselves in a way that reflects the principles of our organisation. - 8.
-We are committed to ensuring people's rights to confidentiality.
+We are committed to ensuring people's rights to confidentiality. - 9.
+Our Child Safeguarding Policy covers all the BB activities at Company, District and Regional level within or outside the Republic of Ireland